‘There are so many strange places I’d like to be/ but none of them permanently’ Ernie, singing in Sesame Street

 Helping people to reduce, reuse and recycle empty shops and other spaces in towns and cities…

-The Empty Shops Network is a project from Revolutionary Arts, and has encouraged prototyping, testing and reinvention of the redundant spaces in the UK’s town centres.
-It’s done that by providing:
+The Empty Shops Network was started by Revolutionary Arts in 2008 and became part of Dan Thompson Studio in 2015.
+It encourages prototyping, testing and reinvention of the redundant spaces in the UK’s town centres by providing:

 Advice; delivering workshops, seminars and masterclasses across the UK on pop up shops and other temporary projects.
 Helping organisations like Spacemakers and the Meanwhile Project get started.